onedata/onedata-documentation/README.md

 Follow instructions on the [nvm website][].

 Next, you should install a set of remark packages.
 Do it using `npm run deps` command in the repository root.
-This command will all needed dependencies in local `node_modules`.
+This command will install all needed dependencies in local `node_modules`.

 With all needed dependencies, remark extension enables Markdown files check with linter